web3-storage/docs/docs/reference/client-library.md

 ---
 title: JavaScript client library
-description: Integrate Web3.Storage into your code using a client library for your programming language.
+description: Integrate Web3.Storage into your code using the JavaScript client library.
 ---

 # JavaScript client library reference